sjtaylor-9/LHCb-D0-asymmetry-2/README.md

 # Measuring the Production Asymmetry between $D^0$ and  $\bar{D}^0$ mesons in proton-proton collisions at $\sqrt{s} =$ 13 TeV at the LHCb
 This project is aimed to calculating the production asymmetry of the $D^0$ meson.
 This is done in differents regions of the phase space spanned by the transverse momentum ($p_T$) and pseudorapidity ($\eta$) of the $D^0$ meson.
-This is the current version (29th February) of the code.
+This is the current version (8th March) of the code.
 The project was done in collaboration with Laxman Seelan.

 In this repository there are the necessary tools in order to:
   - (in progress)